 Doris and Buzz’s daughter, Barbara, and her husband, Andy Pfaff, took over the Rivera Lodge in 1975.
 The Pfaffs and their two sons, Trevor & Travis, continued to run the Lodge in the same tradition as Barb’s parents.
 During the next 32 years, Barb assumed command of the spatula during Sunday morning pancake breakfasts, with Andy in charge of the campfire.
 Guests would specifically request Saturday night reservations to ensure a spot by the fire, a taste of Doris’s original sourdough recipe and an opportunity to share stories.

-Emi and Bird are honored to carry on some of the unique Rivera Lodge traditions started by the Burzlanders and the Pfaffs.
+Emi and Ginger are honored to carry on some of the unique Rivera Lodge traditions started by the Burzlanders and the Pfaffs.
 This includes the Sunday morning pancake breakfasts served to all Saturday evening guests from Memorial Day to Labor Day.
 Please join us and start a tradition of your own in Pinedale, Wyoming – your base camp for adventure.

 See you on Pine Creek!